riyadhalnur/npm-modules-sync/README.md

 =================
 > Keep your global NPM packages in sync between machines.

-**TL;DR** While NVM and the likes let you keep packages in sync between multiple version, if you develop across multiple machines, you can use this module to keep your global packages in sync.
+**TL;DR** While NVM and the likes let you keep packages in sync between multiple versions, if you develop across multiple machines, you can use this module to keep your global NPM packages in sync.

 ### Installation
 `npm install -g npm-modules-sync`

 If you are using [Yarn](https://yarnpkg.com/):
 `yarn global add npm-modules-sync`

+### Getting started
+1. On the machine you want to use as the source of your package list, run
+`npm-sync init -t <your-github-token>`
+2. Note the ID of the gist returned from the previous step once it completes
+3. On the machine you want to sync using the the gist, run
+`npm-sync init -t <your-github-token> -i <gist-id>`
+4. Run `npm-sync up` subsequently on your main machine to update the list of packages
+5. Run `npm-sync dl` subsequently on your syned machines to download the current list of global packages

+**N.B** Step 1 needs to be run only once on the machine that you want to use as your source of truth.
+Similarly, step 3 needs to be run only once on every machine you want to keep in sync.

 ### Usage
 ```shell